canonical/vanilla-framework/templates/docs/patterns/icons.md

   </div>
 </section>

-<span class="p-label--deprecated">Deprecated</span> We will be removing <code>p-icon--canonical</code> and <code>p-icon--ubuntu</code> from our social icon set, they will no longer be available from our future release v3.0.

 ## Share

 If you wish to add share icons for Twitter, Facebook or LinkedIn, we recommend using the networks' official buttons: